aronfraga/aronfraga/README.md

 ## 🚀 About Me
+Hello everyone my name is Aron Fraga, I am a software developer specialize in .NET Stack on cloud with Azure, love this technologies.
-Software developer with great experience working on technologies like C#, .NET Framework, .Net Core, Entity Framework, LinQ, Design Patterns, Azure, Node.js, Express.js, Sequelize, SQL, MongoDB, React, Redux.
-I am a person with great motivation to learn, organized and flexible to changes.
-I have strong technical, social and teamwork skills.
+I consider myself a person with great motivation, organized and flexible to changes.
+I believe in lifelong learning and teamwork.

  - 🌎 https://www.linkedin.com/in/aaron-fraga-4036a8244/
  - 💼 https://aronfraga.dev